Hannah Wilson: 2004 Summer Olympics

-Wilson was the only caucasian on the Hong Kong Olympic squad and made her inaugural Olympics in 2004 at the age of 15.
+Wilson was the only person of Caucasian descent on the Hong Kong Olympic squad and made her inaugural Olympics in 2004 at the age of 15.

 2006 Asian Games

 Won bronze medal in the women's 4 × 100 m free relay with Tsai Hiu Wai, Lee Leong Kwai and Sze Hang Yu.

 2008 Summer Olympics

 Competed in the 2008 Summers in Beijing in the 100 fly and 100 free events ... swam a new Hong Kong record (placed 30th overall) with a 59.35 in the 100m fly heats and recorded a new Hong Kong record in the 100 free with a time of 55.32.

 2009 Universiade

-In a first ever for Hong Kong, Wilson won a 2 gold medals at the 2009 Summer Universiade World Student Games in Belgrade, Serbia.
+In a first ever for Hong Kong, Wilson won 2 gold medals at the 2009 Summer Universiade World Student Games in Belgrade, Serbia.
 She won the 100 metres women’s freestyle in 54.35 seconds breaking 2008 Summer Olympics Britta Steffen's Universiade record by 0.01 seconds.
 The next day after her 100m freestyle success, she won her 100m butterfly semi-final in 58.52 seconds to break 2004 Summer Olympics 200m butterfly gold medalist Otylia Jędrzejczak's Universiade record.
 A day later she won her second gold medal in the 100 metres women's butterfly in a record time of 58.24 seconds to smash her own record by 0.28 seconds.
 In the 50m freestyle qualifier she broke the Hong Kong record with a time of 25.99 seconds.
 In the semi-finals she swam a new Hong Kong record of 25.63 pushing forward the old record time by 0.37 seconds.
 However, she misses out on the finals after finishing 11th in the semi-finals.
 She becomes the first HK athlete to win a medal – and a gold at the Universiade.